1

 /// A type that can be encoded on the wire using the 9P protocol.

-pub trait WireFormat: std::marker::Sized + Send {
+pub trait WireFormat: Send {

 /// Returns the number of bytes necessary to fully encode `self`.